Marcia Shekerdemian QC

 Marcia also has an established reputation in the fields of commercial dispute resolution and fraud.

-- Zavarco Plc (2016 and ongoing) Marcia is representing a major shareholder (holder of 360,000,000 shares) in an ongoing dispute over his voting rights in this PLC which controls a Malaysian telecoms network.
+- Zavarco Plc (2016) Marcia represented a major shareholder (holder of 360,000,000 shares) in an ongoing dispute over his voting rights in this PLC which controls a Malaysian telecoms network.
 The issues involve the construction of Section 594 of the Companies Act 2006 within the framework of share swap.

-- Mortgage Express v Batra and others (2016 and ongoing).
-Marcia is representing the claimants in proceedings for the appointment of a receiver by way of equitable execution over 3 trading hotels and 71 individual hotel rooms in central London, with freeholds held by BVI companies.
+- Mortgage Express v Batra and others (2016).
+Marcia represented the claimants in proceedings for the appointment of a receiver by way of equitable execution over 3 trading hotels and 71 individual hotel rooms in central London, with freeholds held by BVI companies.

 - Re X Ltd (anonymised following a confidential settlement).
 Marcia represented the Defendants in proceedings for the recovery of £7million following the sale of a group of oil companies and the assignment of mining rights to an oilfield in Tunisia.

-- M Sustainable Developments Ltd V Philip Wallis & others EWHC 2375 (Ch) (led by Lexa Hilliard QC): representing the claimant in this multi-million pound claim for damages for fraudulent misrepresentation and conspiracy.
+- NGM Sustainable Developments Ltd V Philip Wallis & others EWHC 2375 (Ch) (led by Lexa Hilliard QC): representing the claimant in this multi-million pound claim for damages for fraudulent misrepresentation and conspiracy.

 - Barclays Pharmaceuticals Ltd and ors v Waypharm LP, Antoine Mekni and ors EWHC 503 (Comm): the judgment in this case has become a key authority on the question whether the court’s permission is needed before a court appointed receiver can be sued for negligence/breach of duty.
 Marcia represented the receiver.